- U.S. stocks dipped after the Trump administration increased tariffs from 10% to 25% on $200 billion worth of Chinese goods on May 10.

-We find it hard to argue that tariffs implemented by the Trump administration have had a severely negative impact on the US economy.
+We find it hard to argue that tariffs implemented by the Trump administration have had a severely negative impact on the U.S. economy.
 In fact, trade duties remain historically low; we almost need a magnifying glass to see their rise as a percentage of all imports.
-There is no reason to believe that current tariffs will cause the US economy to slow as they did in the 1930s, when levies were much higher and extended to most goods imported from far more countries, as highlighted in Exhibit 1.
-The additional 15% tariff on $200 billion1 of Chinese goods equates to a seemingly dramatic $30 billion tax increase.
-However, in the context of a $21.1 trillion US economy that includes $2.9 trillion of total merchandise imports2, an extra $30 billion in taxes seems less significant.
+There is no reason to believe that current tariffs will cause the U.S. economy to slow as they did in the 1930s, when levies were much higher and extended to most goods imported from far more countries, as seen in Exhibit 1.
+The additional 15% tariff on $200 billion of Chinese goods equates to a seemingly dramatic $30 billion tax increase.
+However, in the context of a $21.1 trillion U.S. economy that includes $2.9 trillion of total merchandise imports1 an extra $30 billion in taxes seems less significant.

 A Little Less Attached

 While a few days of market volatility have rattled Wall Street, long-term performance remains strong.
-The S&P 500 Index is now valued near the upper end of its trading range3 over the last year at about 16x forward earnings.
-We expect earnings to continue rising, with year-over-year earnings gains in the S&P 500 Index north of 5% by the end of 2019.
+As we enter the last week of May, the S&P 500 Index is valued near the upper end of its trading range over the last year at about 16x forward earnings.
+We expect earnings to continue rising, with year-over-year expected earnings gains in the S&P 500 Index north of 5% by the end of 2019.
 Such an advance would be far less significant than that of the last calendar year, but it would still be positive — and likely in line with most other regions of the world.

-While US equity markets recorded strong gains in early 2018, markets fell hard during the fourth quarter of that year.
+While U.S. equity markets recorded strong gains in early 2018, markets fell hard during the fourth quarter of that year.
 Analysts were therefore busy reducing earnings estimates for 2019.
 However, by the time first-quarter earnings started to come out, we saw unusually large upward revisions of estimates.
 This reversal eased expectations of an imminent bear market, as earnings tend to fall on economic weakness before such a dramatic market downturn ensues.
 We don’t foresee a serious earnings slump.
-That is only likely to happen if we enter a recession.
+That is only likely to happen if the U.S. enters a recession.

-We also don’t foresee the Federal Reserve (Fed) inducing a recession anytime soon.
-The inflation-adjusted federal-funds rate (which reflects the interest rate that banks charge when making overnight loans to other banks) is still much lower than at other points when recession hit.
-During the last economic cycle, the real rate (real rates are adjusted to remove the effects of inflation) was over 3% before recession occurred.
+We also don’t foresee the U.S. Federal Reserve (Fed) inducing a recession anytime soon.
+The inflation-adjusted federal-funds rate is still much lower than at other points when recession hit.
+During the last economic cycle, the real (inflation-adjusted) rate was over 3% before recession occurred.
 Before that, in 2001, it reached well over 4%.
 Going back even further, in 1991, the real federal-funds rate surpassed 6%.
 As long as inflation remains near the Fed’s 2% target, the central bank has little incentive to engage in additional rate hikes.
-We expect the federal-funds rate to remain on hold for the rest of this year and perhaps into 2020, depending on what happens with the trade negotiations with China.
+We expect the Federal Reserve to refrain from raising interest rates for the rest of this year and perhaps into 2020, depending on what happens with the trade negotiations with China.

-We previously thought an acceleration of US gross domestic product growth in the second half of 2019 may convince the Fed to raise the Federal Funds rate.
-With the current uncertainty, we now expect the Fed will continue to refrain from increases even if US economic growth accelerates.
+We previously thought an acceleration of U.S. gross domestic product growth in the second half of 2019 may convince the Fed to raise rates.
+With the current uncertainty, we now expect the Fed will continue to hold rates steady even if U.S. economic growth accelerates.

 It remains to be seen how the current global stock-price pullback will impact future readings, but economic conditions in these countries have definitely been improving.
 Europe in particular has seen notable gains.
-The economies of both the UK and eurozone have seen positive shifts, with the data surprising on the upside since the start of 2019 despite slow growth and Brexit uncertainty.
-The US economy has also finally shifted to the upside in recent weeks, which was welcome news.
+The economies of both the U.K. and eurozone have seen positive shifts, with the data surprising on the upside since the start of 2019 despite slow growth and Brexit uncertainty.

-It should not be surprising that the Chinese renminbi (yuan) has declined against the US dollar in the aftermath of the latest tariff increases.
-The currency fell by nearly 10% after the initial round of tariffs last year, when the US applied a 10% tariff on $200 billion of Chinese goods, which basically offset any negative impact on Chinese exporters, as Exhibit 3 shows.
+It should not be surprising that the Chinese renminbi (yuan) has declined against the U.S. dollar in the aftermath of the latest tariff increases.
+The currency fell by nearly 10% after the initial round of tariffs last year, when the U.S. applied a 10% tariff on $200 billion of Chinese goods, which basically offset any negative impact on Chinese exporters as highlighted in Exhibit 3.

 Whether the renminbi will decline further is a good question.
 We don’t expect it to be a one-for-one match against future tariffs, but it’s reasonable to expect a decline of between 5% and 10%.